Crowdfunding rewards is the one thing that all backers must experience.

 The strategies you see above are some ways you can action on your own rewards strategy.
 It’s the human psychology behind why people want to put money behind your project and buy what you’re offering.
 As you’re embarking on this journey, there are ways to make sure that you’re on the right track:

-3. Get a final review of your rewards.
+3. Work with me to get yourself ready.
 If you think you’re ready and want a set of expert eyes to review your reward strategy, get in touch.

 Share this article on Twitter if you got value from it 🙂 Would mean a lot to me.